parro-it/libui-napi/docs/window.md

 <a name="UiWindow"></a>

 ## UiWindow
-The UiWindow class is responsible to show and manage native windows.
+The UiWindow class is responsible for showing and managing native windows.
-UiWindow instance could contains only one child control.
+A UiWindow instance can contain only one child.
 If you need more than one, you have to use [Containers](containers.md).

 **Kind**: global class